virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 ### Research or business questions

 The first thing before or during the Data Collection process will be asking the right question(s).
-The [right business questions](https://www.datapine.com/blog/data-analysis-questions/) is hard, but it has the [biggest impact](https://towardsdatascience.com/start-your-data-exploration-with-questions-2f1d42cff29e) on your performance of solving a particular problem.
+The [right business questions](https://www.datapine.com/blog/data-analysis-questions/) maybe hard to come up with, but it has the [biggest impact](https://towardsdatascience.com/start-your-data-exploration-with-questions-2f1d42cff29e) on your performance of solving a particular problem.
 Remember, you want to [solve a problem](http://www.informit.com/articles/article.aspx?p=2271188&seqNum=2), not to create new ones!

 And same goes for asking the right research question.
 If you intend to establish something based on a hunch or curiosity or other research then there has to be some good base to start with.